axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 The following sections walk through the integration requirements when implementing the external gateway contract for a given chain.
 Other implementation details can vary, and we recommend to use the idiomatic design pattern specific to that chain where possible.

+We also recommend that integrators create an `INTEGRATION.md` for their implementation of this reference, detailing the specifics of the implementation, including any deviations from the reference.

 ## Interface

 The following is the main interface exposed by the Axelar gateway contract.